 What excites you?
 (250-300 words)

-Unlike others who pay attention to the plot of Jurassic Park, I pay attention to the music that John Williams has incorporated in the scene of Welcome to Jurassic Park.
-From the dark horns that symbolize large dinosaurs, to the voice of the piccolo that reminds us of the serene nature, I try to examine every single detail of the score.
+Unlike others who pay attention to the plot of Jurassic Park, I was drawn to the music that John Williams incorporated in the scene of “Welcome to Jurassic Park.”
+From the dark horns that symbolize large dinosaurs to the voice of the piccolo that reminds us of the serene nature, I was excited to examine every single detail of the score.

-Analyzing the music score beforehand feels like a treasure hunt, where I try to find the hidden meaning behind the piece.
+Analyzing music scores beforehand feels like a treasure hunt to me as I try to find the hidden meaning behind the piece.
 As a pianist, studying music scores is a way to respond to the piece the composer has created: my own emotional acknowledgment towards it.
-If the music is delivering a contempt tone, I’ll respond by strong dynamics and lyrical melodies.
+If the music is delivering a contemptuous tone, I’ll respond with strong dynamics and lyrical melodies.

 In my orchestra group, I directed and played my own rendition of pieces such as John Williams’ Harry Potter score.
-Analyzing the score beforehand, I found the violin symbolizes hope and innocence while cello means darkness and danger.
-Being obsessed with the movies myself, I watched numerous scenes multiple times and I would notice tiny details of music such as the sound of the triangle when a glimmer of magic was casted from wands.
+Examining the score beforehand, I found the violin symbolizes hope and innocence while the cello means darkness and danger.
+Being obsessed with the movies myself, I watched numerous scenes multiple times and noticed tiny details such as the sound of the triangle when a glimmer of magic was cast from wands.
 With that, I added more instruments and backing melodies compared to the original piece to give my own touch towards the piece.

-I continued exploring music beyond its role in entertainment.
+I continued my passion to explore music beyond its role in entertainment.
 This was when I connected the dots between the two areas I love the most: music and psychology.
 In high school, my piano teacher and I started a psychological therapy project where we would play calming pieces at various mental institutions around Jakarta.
 I look forward to study the scientific concepts of music therapy and further develop positive impacts on healing psychological disorders at Dartmouth.

 Hi Priyaanka,